EffectOrientedProgramming/book/Chapters/03_Superpowers.md

 The overridden value of `run` must be an Effect.
 `run` is special and passes the Effect to `MyApp`, which runs it.

-For noise reduction we’ve been able to shorten this to:
+For noise reduction we've been able to shorten this to:

 ```scala 3 mdoc:runzio
 def run =